Junaiid-Ahmad/BitIO/ReadMe.markdown

 * You can have as many instances of either BitInput or BitOutput as you want, they all use seperate copies of the structs involved.

-* After you calloc BitInput or BitOutput, you need to call InitBitInput or InitBitOutput to set it up.
+* After you calloc (Do NOT use malloc!)
+BitInput or BitOutput, you need to call InitBitInput or InitBitOutput to set it up.

 * At the end of your main function, call CloseBitInput and CloseBitOutput to dealloc your instances of BitInput and BitOutput.